Chantel Jeffries Shows Off Amazing Figure In Scanty Bra-And-Panty Set And Athlesiure-Wear

-Chantel Jeffries turned the heat up on her Instagram page on Wednesday, January 27 when she shared some sizzling-hot new photos of herself in two scanty ensembles.
+Chantel Jeffries turned the heat up on her Instagram page on Wednesday, January 27 when she shared some sizzling-hot new photos of herself in a couple of scanty ensembles.

 The two-slide series displayed the 28-year-old model and DJ in her bathroom and her bedroom.
 She struck two eye-catching poses that flaunted her famous figure.

-In the first image, she stood up straight with one hip popped out as the front of her body faced the camera.
-She had her toothbrush in her mouth and directed her eyes to the left, averting the camera’s lens.
-In the second snapshot, she lay on her bed as she propped her derriere out.
-She had both of her arms extended above her head, elongating her form.
-She wore a sultry pout on her face as she stared directly at the camera.

-Her long brunette hair, which was styled in loose waves, was pulled back into a ponytail that fell around her back.
-Some sidebands also fell around her temples, framing her face.
+In the first image, she stood up straight with one hip popped out as she faced the camera.
+She had her toothbrush in her mouth and directed her eyes to the left, averting the camera's lens.
+Her long brunette hair, which was styled in loose waves, was pulled into a ponytail that fell down her back.
+Some side pieces fell around her temples, framing her face.
 She wore her nails short and natural.

 Chantel put her hourglass figure on display in a scanty black bra-and-panty set from SKIMS, a clothing company founded by Kim Kardashian.
-Her bra featured two thin shoulder straps and padded cups that pushed a great deal of her cleavage forward.
+Her bra featured two thin shoulder straps and padded cups that enhanced her cleavage.
 Her matching low-rise panties accentuated her slim core and curvy hips.

+In the second snapshot, she lay on her bed as she popped a hip to one side.
+She had both of her arms extended above her head, elongating her form.
+She wore a sultry pout on her face as she stared directly at the camera.

 The smoking-hot content went live just one hour ago and has already amassed more than 15,000 likes, proving to be a big hit with her following.
 Dozens of social media users also commented under the post to compliment Chantel on her form, good looks, and tiny outfits.